aquamarine309/ADPuzzleTestVer/README.md

 ### Known bugs
 1. Not every notation supports break_eternity.js Decimal (But common notataions can work correctly).

-2. LC3 mini-game may generate a wrong question (Such as 10 = 11 - 8 - 7).

-3. Converting b_i to b_e has not finished yet.
+2. Converting b_i to b_e has not finished yet.
 It still has many bugs.

 ### Something that need improve